-A customer using a POC must have a signed written doctor's statement from his/her physician on the physician's letterhead.
-You may have your physician draft his/her own letter but Alaska Airlines recommends having your physician select the following link to print and fill out our Physician's Consent Form (PDF File is 49k).
+If you are using POC must have a signed statement from your doctor on the doctor's letterhead.
+Your doctor can draft his/her own letter but we recommend using our Physician's Consent Form (PDF File is 49k).

-Prior to boarding, the customer must present the Physician's Consent Form or their physician's statement to an Alaska Airlines employee.
+Prior to boarding, you must present a completed Physician's Consent Form or signed statement to an agent at the boarding gate.

-- Patient is able to operate the POC and recognize and respond appropriately to its alarm.
+- That you are able to operate the POC, as well as recognize and respond appropriately to its alarm.

 - The maximum flow rate corresponding to the pressure in the cabin under normal operating conditions (cabins are pressurized to an altitude of 8,000 feet).

 You must keep the Physician's Consent Form on your person at all times during your journey.
-An updated Physician's Consent Form must be completed whenever the patient's health changes in such a way that affects his/her fitness to fly with supplemental oxygen.
+The Physician's Consent Form must be updated whenever your health changes in such a way that affects your fitness to fly with supplemental oxygen.

 - AirSep Focus